hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/setup.md

 ---
 title: "Tutorial & boilerplate setup"
-metaTitle: "Todo app boilerplate setup | GraphQL React Apollo Tutorial"
+metaTitle: "Todo app react boilerplate setup | GraphQL React Apollo Tutorial"
 metaDescription: "The GraphQL backend is already ready.
-The task is to convert the static UI into a working realtime app"
+The task is to convert the static UI into a working realtime app in React.js"
 ---

 import YoutubeEmbed from "../src/YoutubeEmbed.js";